-Responsibility of the Parliamentary Commissioner for the financial statements
+Responsibilities of the Parliamentary Commissioner for the financial statements

-The Parliamentary Commissioner is responsible for keeping proper accounts, and the preparation and fair presentation of the financial statements in accordance with Australian Accounting Standards, the Financial Management Act 2006 and the Treasurer's Instructions, and for such internal control as the Parliamentary Commissioner determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+The Parliamentary Commissioner is responsible for:

+- keeping proper accounts - preparation and fair presentation of the financial statements in accordance with Australian Accounting Standards, the Financial Management Act 2006 and the Treasurer's Instructions - such internal control as it determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the Parliamentary Commissioner is responsible for assessing the entity's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Western Australian Government has made policy or funding decisions affecting the continued existence of the Parliamentary Commissioner.
+In preparing the financial statements, the Parliamentary Commissioner is responsible for:

+- · assessing the entity's ability to continue as a going concern - disclosing, as applicable, matters related to going concern - using the going concern basis of accounting unless the Western Australian Government has made policy or funding decisions affecting the continued existence of the Parliamentary Commissioner for Administrative Investigations.